-School supply lists are distributed over the summer and are posted on the SHAS website at www.striarhebrew.org.
+School supply lists are distributed at the beginning of summer and are posted on the SHAS website at www.striarhebrew.org under "Resources" in the section for Current Families.
 From time to time, teachers may ask children to bring in additional school supplies as these supplies run out.
-The school strives to keep these requests to a minimum, and parents will be notified of such needs in writing or via e-mail.
+The school strives to keep these requests to a minimum, and parents will be notified of such needs in writing or via email.